Inaugural Women’s Leadership Program Coding Challenge

 Who can enter?

-The Coding Challenge is open to all 1st, 2nd, and 3rd year female UVA students.
+The Coding Challenge is open to all 1st, 2nd, and 3rd year female University of Virginia and University of Maryland students.

 What are the rules?